Paint The Kitchen Red

 Instant Pot Spaghetti Instructions 6 collage - cooked spaghetti and sauce, stirred, served on white plate - Paint the Kitchen Red

-• Stir spaghetti and meat sauce until combined.
+• Stir Instant Pot pasta sauce and spaghetti until combined.

 • If there are any strands of spaghetti stuck together, use a fork to separate the strands.